ccs-amsterdam/compendium-checklist/showme-tutorials/myfirstgithub-page.md

  * [new branch]      my-new-branch -> my-new-branch
 ```

 You might be wondering what that "origin" word means in the command above.
-What happens is that when you clone a remote repository to your local machine, git creates an alias for you.
-In nearly all cases this alias is called "origin."
+What happens is that when you clone a remote repository to your local machine, git creates an <strong>alias</strong> for you.
+In nearly all cases this alias is called "<a href="https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes" target="_blank">origin</a>."
 It's essentially shorthand for the remote repository's URL.
-So, to push your changes to the remote repository, you could've used either the command: git push git@github.com:git/git.git yourbranchname or git push origin yourbranchname
+So, to push your changes to the remote repository, you could've used either the command: <code>git push git@github.com:git/git.git yourbranchname or git push origin yourbranchname</code>

 (If this is your first time using GitHub locally, it might prompt you to log in with your GitHub username and password.)

-If you refresh the GitHub page, you'll see note saying a branch with your name has just been pushed into the repository.
+If you refresh the GitHub page, you will see note saying a branch with your name has just been pushed into the repository.
 You can also click the 'branches' link to see your branch listed there.

+[add screenshot via ccs github]

+Now click the green button in the screenshot above.
+We are going to make a <strong>pull request</strong>!

 <h3 id="step9">9.
 Create a Pull Request (PR)</h3>